-Coastal Zone Management: Global Perspectives, Regional Processes, Local Issues brings together vast interdisciplinary data on coastal zones in a concise, yet comprehensive, format applicable to students, researchers and teachers.
-Includes individual chapters written by subject experts with extensive experience in their fields of research.
-Each chapter presents the current status with a concluding endnote on future trends.
-Topics covered include the evolution of coastlines, land-use dynamics and coastal hazards mitigation and management.
-A must-have reference for scientists and researchers working in the coastal zone, coastal geomorphologists and marine biologists.
+Coastal Zone Management: Global Perspectives, Regional Processes, Local Issues brings together a vast range of interdisciplinary data on coastal zones in a concise, yet exhaustive format that will be useful to students, researchers, and teachers.
+The book contains several focused sections, all of which include individual chapters written by subject experts with considerable experience in their fields of research.
+Each chapter presents the latest research and status of its focus, with a concluding endnote on future trends.
+Topics covered in the book include the sea level and climate changes, evolution of coastlines, land-use dynamics and coastal hazards mitigation and management.

-- Presents a unique compilation of contributed chapters including case studies, strategy and policy, providing a one source reference for students, teachers, researchers and planners/administrators concerned with coastal zone management
+- Presents a unique compilation of contributed chapters, including a focus on methodology, case studies, stategy, and policy, acting as a one-source reference for students, teachers, researchers and administrators.

 researchers, field practitioners, policy/decision makers in coastal area management and development and geomorphologists.

 1. Coastal Zone Management During Changing Climate and Rising Sea Level: Transcendence of Institutional, Geographic, and Subject Field Barriers Is the Key

 2. Development of Ideas and New Trends in Modern Sea Level Research: The pre-Quaternary, Quaternary, Present and Future

 Part 2: Shoreline and coastal changes

 3. Typology and Mechanisms of Coastal Erosion in Siliciclastic Rocks of the Northwest Borneo Coastline (Sarawak, Malaysia): A Field Approach

 4. Monitoring Spatial and Temporal Scales of Shoreline Changes in the Cuddalore Region, India

 5. Shoreline Evolution Under the Influence of Oceanographic and Monsoon Dynamics: The Case of Terengganu, Malaysia